emin-grbo/WWDCLounges/index.md

 ---

 ### Q:
 I'm trying to update a Text view based on some state (eg. from a text field).
 The text is inside a scroll view, and I am using `ScrollViewReader` to scroll to the end whenever the text changes.
-For some reason, `scrollTo` doesn't work until I manually start scrolling — after that it works fine :thinking_face:
+For some reason, `scrollTo` doesn't work until I manually start scrolling — after that it works fine
 ```
 struct Foo: View {
 	@State private var text = ""